 The widespread distrust of IPR results from the misguided notion that IPR are monopolies and therefore, dominance in the market is a natural consequence of their position.
 However, the mere use of IPR does not constitute an abuse of dominance.
 In this regard, the European Court of Justice (ECJ) has noted that, it is imperative that when deciding if an IPR holder has abused its dominant position, a balance needs to be struck between maintaining free competition and safeguarding the rights of intellectual property holders.

-The Competition Act, at present, does not provide for a defense with regard to reasonable exercise of IPR in cases of abuse of dominance.
-In contradiction to Section 3, which provides for such a defense under the non-obstante clause (5)(i), Section 4 has no such provision.
-The need for such a defense has been brought before various judicial and quasi-judicial authorities, however, they have expressed their inability to extend the protection to IPR holders in cases of abuse of dominant position under Section 4 of the Act.
+The Competition Act, at present, does not provide for a defence with regard to reasonable exercise of IPR in cases of abuse of dominance.
+In contradiction to Section 3, which provides for such a defence under the non-obstante clause (5)(i), Section 4 has no such provision.
+The need for such a defence has been brought before various judicial and quasi-judicial authorities, however, they have expressed their inability to extend the protection to IPR holders in cases of abuse of dominant position under Section 4 of the Act.

 In Shamsher Kataria Informant v.
 Honda Siel Cars India Ltd., the CCI expressed its inability to the defense of IPR in cases of abuse of dominance and stated, “Unlike section 3(5) of the Act, there is no exception to section 4(2) of the Act.
 Therefore, if an enterprise is found to be dominant pursuant to explanation (a) to section 4(2) and indulges in practices that amount to denial of market access to customers in the relevant market; it is no defense to suggest that such exclusionary conduct is within the scope of IPR.”

-For instance, licensing of Standard Essential Patents [“SEP”] requires a particular sequence of acts as developed by Court which balances the rights of a patentee and a licensee so as to avoid any abuse of dominance under Section 4, however, the proposed section would allow the patent holder to bypass the necessary steps and exert his monopoly by justifying denial of IP or requiring the licensee to accept unreasonable conditions.
-The Courts have categorically held that IPR holders cannot enforce monopolistic denials and have developed certain balancing concepts under Section 4 to curb abuse of dominance such as the essential facilities doctrine which could be circumvented by IPR holders by invoking the defense of Section 4A.
+For instance, licensing of Standard Essential Patents [“SEP”] requires a particular sequence of acts as developed by Court which balances the rights of a patentee and a licensee so as to avoid any abuse of dominance under Section 4.
+As Kathuria has argued, however, the proposed section would allow the patent holder to bypass the necessary steps and exert his monopoly by justifying denial of IP or requiring the licensee to accept unreasonable conditions.
+The Courts have categorically held that IPR holders cannot enforce monopolistic denials and have developed certain balancing concepts under Section 4 to curb abuse of dominance such as the essential facilities doctrine which could be circumvented by IPR holders by invoking the defence of Section 4A.